 For majors in this field, a minimum grade of 2.5 must be maintained on all criminal justice course work.

-All CJ majors must complete a minor selected by the student and approved by the student's academic advisor.
+All CJ majors must complete a minor or second major selected by the student and approved by the student's academic adviser.